Roberta (Bobbie) Batley

 Ms. Hogan is a frequent writer and lecturer, both nationally and locally, on issues relating to family law.
 Among other publications she is the author of the two-volume set Colorado Family Law and Practice, published by West Publishing, as well as the three-volume set Connecticut Family Law and Practice.
 She has also written for the AAML Journal, the Family Advocate, and other publications.
 Most recently she has lectured about trial preparation tactics and complex interstate jurisdictional issues.

-Ms. Hogan has been involved in the American Bar Association Section of Family Law for most of her professional career, has served as chair or co-chair of a number of committees, and is currently co-chair of the Member Benefit Development Committee.
+Ms. Hogan has been involved in the American Bar Association Section of Family Law for most of her professional career, and has served as chair or co-chair of a number of committees.
 She is also a member of the Colorado Bar Association Section of Family Law, a Fellow of the American Academy of Matrimonial Lawyers and is listed in Best Lawyers in America for Family Law, and designated as a Colorado Super Lawyer.

 Linda D. Elrod